pennacchi/airflow_dbt/readme.md

 # Execute dbt commands
-With these configurations above, you are all set to run dbt commands.
+With configurations above, you are all set to run dbt commands.
 Go dbt_project:

 cd dbt_project